LuckyBro123/Hotkey-quick-note/README.md

 Download AutoHotkey: https://github.com/AutoHotkey/AutoHotkey

+If you want to replace the font or hotkeys, you can easily do it directly in the program code.

 Guys, this program was written for personal use.
 The code isn't perfect and there are some small bugs, but it works well enough for me.
 I currently launch it manually because when starting from a shortcut, the window size displays incorrectly and I haven’t been able to fix it.
 If you can, please do so and send me the fix.

 **RUSSIAN**